sjsu-dma-bfa/sjsu-dma-bfa.github.io/2021s/README.md

 Once you have been added to the class github as a contributor:

-Create a Folder in the following directory: https://github.com/sjsu-dma-bfa/sjsu-dma-bfa.github.io/tree/main/2021s
+Create a folder in this directory

 Name it: your first initial your lastname